Gordon Watt

-Alexander Gordon Mitchell Watt (19 December 1916 — 16 April 1982) was a Scottish international rugby union player.
+Alexander Gordon Mitchell Watt (19 December 1916 — 16 April 1982) was a Scottish orthopedic surgeon, international rugby union player, and sport shooter.

-Watt, the son of a doctor, attended the High School of Dundee and Edinburgh Academy, before following his father into medicine with studies at the University of Edinburgh, from which he graduated in 1940.
+Life and career

-An orthopaedic surgeon, Watt played rugby briefly after the war until his medical career took priority.
-He was an Edinburgh Academical forward and was capped six times for Scotland.
+Watt, the son of a doctor, attended the High School of Dundee and Edinburgh Academy, before following his father into medicine with studies at the University of Edinburgh Medical School, from which he graduated in 1940.
+He played rugby briefly after World War II until his medical career took priority.
+He was an Edinburgh Academical forward and was capped six times for Scotland.Watt was later a Scottish champion in the sport of shooting.

-Watt was also a Scottish champion in the sport of shooting.
+An orthopaedic surgeon, Watt worked as a surgeon at the Glasgow Victoria Infirmary and the Royal Orthopaedic Hospital (then called the Royal Cripples' Hospital) before joining the surgical staff of the Royal Army Medical Corps.
+In 1949 he was elected a Fellow of the Royal Colleges of Surgeons.
+After this he established the orthopedic service at Ayrshire Central Hospital.
+He worked simultaneously as a leading orthopedic surgeon in multiple hospitals in Glasgow and Ayrshire for the remainder of his career.
+He continued to work until the age of 64 when ill health forced him to retire.
+He died at the age of 65 on 16 April 1982.